CrayLabs/SmartSim/doc/experiment.rst

 ``Ensemble`` of ``Model`` applications simultaneously.
 An ``Ensemble`` can be constructed in three ways:
   1. Manually (by adding created ``Model`` objects)
-  2. by generating permutations of model parameters
+  2. By generating permutations of model parameters
   3. By specifying a number of replicas

 Ensembles can be given parameters and ``permutation strategies`` that